 Niclas Kjellström-Matseke is the Managing Director of the Swedish Postcode Lottery.
-Together with the Postcode Lotteries in the UK and the Netherlands, it forms the United Postcode Lotteries, the third largest private donor in the world donating over 5.4 billion Euros over the years to the charity sector.
+Together with the Postcode Lotteries in the UK and the Netherlands, it forms the United Postcode Lotteries, the second largest private donor in the world donating over 6.1 billion Euros over the years to the charity sector.

 The Swedish Postcode Lottery has under Mr Kjellström-Matseke’s seven years as MD showed a tremendous growth not only in turnover, but in support to charity organisations such as the Clinton Foundation, Red Cross, Nelson Mandela Foundation, UNHCR and WWF, among others.

 Previously Mr Kjellström-Matseke held senior management positions in various companies including as CEO of Spero, another Swedish lottery company.
 He has a background as a Management Consultant at Accenture.
 He is the chairman of the Swedish board of the Young Presidents Organization (YPO), and also the honorary advisory board member of the Aung Sang Suu Kyi World Freedom Fund.

 Although born in Sweden, Mr Kjellström-Matseke has his roots in South Africa, where his grandfather was Founding Member of and President within the African National Congress.

 Mr Kjellström-Matseke holds an MBA from the Stockholm School of Economics and Babson College in the US.
 He also holds a degree in Economics and Social Science from Uppsala University.